 The peoples of Japan, China and Korea make pickled preparations of cabbage, turnip, eggplant, cucumber, onion, squash and carrot.
 Korean kimchi, for example, is a lacto-fermented condiment of cabbage with other vegetables and seasonings that is eaten on a daily basis and no Japanese meal is complete without a portion of pickled vegetable.
 American tradition includes many types of relishes–corn relish, cucumber relish, watermelon rind–all of which were no doubt originally lacto-fermented products.
 The pickling of fruit is less well known but, nevertheless, found in many traditional cultures.
 The Japanese prize pickled umeboshi plums, and the peoples of India traditionally fermented fruit with spices to make chutneys.

-Basically, the lacto-fermentation process uses good quality produce, sea salt and water.
+Basically, the lacto-fermentation process uses 3 simple ingredients:

-Vegetables preserve for many months once a sufficient amount of lactic acid is produced.
+You can keep vegetables for many months once a sufficient amount of lactic acid is produced through the lacto-fermentation process.

 Examples would be the addition of vinegar and pasteurization.
 This kills all the lactic acid producing bacteria which benefit the digestive system)